gmc-code/PC-Python/docs/turtle/turtle_houses_designs.rst

 Other compound objects
 --------------------------

+| Add dots, cirles, polygons, pie slices and stars to the shapes module in preparation for making other compound objects.

 | An empty grid is below.
 | Design your own compound objects and write definitions to place the parts relative to a start position so that the total object can be scaled.